maxim2266/vald/README.md

 The main type is `Validator`, which is a function `func(Getter, Consumer) error`, and it is the one that does the actual validation of one or more parameters.
-The package provides a number of constructors for the functions of this type, in particular (see `go doc` for more details):
+The package provides a number of constructors for the functions of this type, in particular (see [documetation](https://godoc.org/github.com/maxim2266/vald) for more details):
 - `Pack` takes a variable list of other validators and constructs a single validator that when called invokes its arguments one by one in the order of specification;
 - `Req` constructs a validator for a parameter with the given name and checker function that returns